 The Undertakings require BT to publish Key Performance Indicators (KPIs) relating to the performance of its products.
 The EAO monitors these KPIs on a regular basis to assess whether these products are being provided on an equivalent basis.

 The EAO monitors a dashboard of behavioural measures relating to the Undertakings which includes training and education, breach trends, system user access controls, organisational separation, complaints and the Statement of Requirements (SoR) process.
-These measures are reported to the EAB on a six-monthly basis.
+These measures are reported to the EAB on a quarterly basis.

 As well as investigating formal complaints, the EAO attends industry meetings and holds regular informal meetings with CPs to discuss matters relating to the Undertakings.
 These discussions can result in the EAO conducting an informal review of issues and concerns raised during meetings.
 These reviews take place on a confidential basis when requested, and the EAO will advise both the CP and BT of the outcome of the review as appropriate.